liu-yu-tung/wp1111/hw2/README.md

 ### side(right part)
 - Append new person in this section when there is a new one need to be display here
+- Changing display when there is no pined person

 ### footer(bottom part)
 - Mainly use the css setting from HW1